YasinSaberi/Education-and-Library-management-with-SQL-Server/README.md

 This project implements a comprehensive relational database management system designed to manage core operations for a modern university.
 It is meticulously structured into two primary interconnected schemas: **Education** and **Library**, providing a holistic solution for academic and resource management.

-The database is built on **SQL Server** and its codebase has undergone a significant "appearance overhaul."
-While preserving all original logical functionalities and core business rules, the SQL scripts have been refactored with new naming conventions, consistent formatting, and newly generated realistic test data, making the codebase clean, organized, and easily navigable.
+The database is built on **SQL Server**, and its codebase is designed to be clean, organized, and easily navigable, with consistent naming conventions and formatting.

 ## Key Features